metocean/wavespectra/docs/library.rst

 power of `xarray`_.
 In common usage, this mechanism is largely transparent, with the provided reading functions , returning the above classes from which the spectral methods can be directly accessed (see :ref:`Input`).
-For example, to read a swan spectral file and calculate the corresponing significant wave
+For example, to read a swan spectral file and calculate the corresponding significant wave
 heights:

 .. code:: python